-Nebuchadnezzar: Warrior King, Conqueror of Nations and Cities
+Nebuchadnezzar II: Warrior King & Conqueror of Nations

-Nebuchadnezzar’s military genius ranks him high among kings.
-As crown prince, Nebuchadnezzar commanded an army along with his father in the mountains North of Assyria.
-He also served as an army commander in his father’s place and he defeated the Egyptian army securing control of Syria.
-Altogether, he played a major role in liberating Babylon itself.
+As crown prince under his father, Nabopolassar, Nebuchadnezzar commanded an army with his father in the mountains North of Assyria.
+He also served as an army commander in his father’s royal palace and defeated the Egyptian army, securing control of Syria.
+Altogether, he played a major role in liberating Babylon itself from the Assyrian Empire.

 Although Nebuchadnezzar was a strong military man, he also concentrated on nation-building initiatives.
 Brutality existed outside Babylon’s walls, but Babylon experienced peace and development under the administration of King Nebuchadnezzar.

 Nebuchadnezzar promoted art and architecture.
-The famous impenetrable forty feet tall Babylonian walls hint at the brilliant architectural minds under his great leadership in this era.
-According to the Greek Historian Herodotus, the walls of Babylon were so thick that the Babylonians were able to hold chariot races on top of them.
+During his reign, the famous impenetrable 40-foot-tall Babylonian walls were built.
+According to the Greek Historian Herodotus, the walls were so thick that the Babylonians could hold chariot races on top of them.

 Babylon was also home to the famous Hanging Gardens, one of the Seven Wonders of the Ancient World.
-The Greek Historian Diodorus Siculus describes the Hanging Gardens extensively.
-He notes that the terraces slopped upwards like an ancient theatre and they reached a total height of 20 meters (65 feet).
+The Greek Historian Diodorus Siculus extensively describes the Hanging Gardens.
+He notes that the terraces slopped upwards like an ancient theater and reached a total height of 20 meters (65 feet).
 They were built on pillars and lined with reeds and bricks.
 They were an architectural delight.

 According to the Bible, King Nebuchadnezzar had strong religious beliefs.
 In the Book of Daniel, from the Old Testament, it is stated that King Nebuchadnezzar had magicians, enchanters, sorcerers, and fortune tellers who worked for him.